-The 5.875% Senior Notes are unsecured and are guaranteed by each of ATI's domestic subsidiaries that is a borrower under or guarantees the New Senior Secured Credit Facility and are unconditionally guaranteed, jointly and severally, by any of ATI's future domestic subsidiaries that are borrowers under or guarantee the New Senior Secured Credit Facility.
-None of ATI's domestic subsidiaries currently guarantee its obligations under the New Senior Secured Credit Facility.
-None of ATI's domestic subsidiaries currently guarantee its obligations under the New Senior Secured Credit Facility, and therefore none of ATI's domestic subsidiaries currently guarantee the 5.875% Senior Notes.
-The indenture governing the 5.875% Senior Notes contains negative covenants restricting or limiting the Company's ability to, among other things: incur or guarantee additional indebtedness, incur liens, pay dividends on, redeem or repurchase the Company's capital stock, make certain investments, permit payment or dividend restrictions on certain of the Company's assets.
-As of March 31, 2021, the Company was in compliance with all covenants under the indenture governing the 5.875% Senior Notes.
+The 5.875% Senior Notes are unsecured and are guaranteed by each of ATI's domestic subsidiaries that is a borrower under or guarantees the Senior Secured Credit Facility and are unconditionally guaranteed, jointly and severally, by any of ATI's future domestic subsidiaries that are borrowers under or guarantee the Senior Secured Credit Facility.
+None of ATI's domestic subsidiaries currently guarantee its obligations under the Senior Secured Credit Facility, and therefore none of ATI's domestic subsidiaries currently guarantee the 5.875% Senior Notes.
+The indenture governing the 5.875% Senior Notes contains negative covenants restricting or limiting the Company's ability to, among other things: incur or guarantee additional indebtedness, incur liens, pay dividends on, redeem or repurchase the Company's capital stock, make certain investments, permit payment or dividend restrictions on certain of the Company's subsidiaries, sell assets, engage in certain transactions with affiliates, and consolidate or merge or sell all or substantially all of the Company's assets.
+As of March 31, 2022, the Company was in compliance with all covenants under the indenture governing the 5.875% Senior Notes.